shobrook/stackexplain/README.md

 ## Usage

-`wut` must be used inside a tmux or screen session.
+`wut` must be used inside a tmux or screen session to capture the last command's output.
 To use it, just type `wut` after running a command:

 ```bash
 > git create-pr